 Local high school students participating in UCI’s new Diversity, Inclusion and Racial

 Healing Ambassador Program are countering stereotypes

-Students involved with DIRHA attend UCI faculty- and staff-led seminars focused on making complicated topics – such as race, gender and religion – digestible, thought-provoking, and age-appropriate.
+High school students involved with DIRHA attend four UCI faculty- and staff-led seminars focused on making complicated topics – such as race, gender, and religion – digestible, thought-provoking, and age-appropriate.
 They work with UCI faculty and program mentors to develop a school project around one of those subjects and then share and discuss them at a reception for all member schools.
-Projects showcased by the inaugural cohort in December 2018 included a video created by Capistrano Valley students educating their peers on immigration’s deep roots in American history.
-The Garden Grove High School group organized a lunchtime talk series at which students could freely discuss issues of race, culture, and identity and confront stereotypes with the help of local leaders knowledgeable in these areas.
+The work helps participants build empathy and cultural competency and pass on their knowledge to peers.

 “It’s incredible to witness what DIRHA is doing for student participants and its potential for changing entire high schools and communities,” says director Teresa Neighbors, a UCI lecturer.
 Last year’s cohort at San Juan Hills High School, in San Juan Capistrano, launched Unity Week, a five-day lunch seminar series with speakers addressing different issues.
 “We had close to 200 students attend each day,” says Spanish teacher Fernanda Villalba, the school’s DIRHA coordinator.
 “The participants not only have grown as leaders but have been educated in some very important topics and exposed to new ways of thinking.
 Our first Unity Week was a huge success, and I know that this is just the beginning of a cultural change that, hopefully, will become a norm, uniting many more students in the future.”